 - Fewer original opportunities, especially at the high end

 - May send you to other sites to apply for jobs

 - Advanced freelance writers can probably source this work independently

-- Complaints about their refund policy
+- Some complaints about refund policy